-To estimate the economic losses related to child fatalities, we began by identifying the number of child fatalities in California in 2019.
+To estimate the economic losses related to child fatalities, we began by identifying the number of child fatalities in California in the year of the study.
 When reviewing this data, we included only deaths resulting from maltreatment, and excluded deaths identified as "third party homicides" by CDSS.

-We identified medical costs and productivity losses using a national study of productivity and medical economic losses due to fatal acts of violence.
-This study finds that the estimated lifetime loss in earnings due to fatal child maltreatment was \$1,005,650 in 2000.
-This per victim cost was adjusted to the present value and then to the increased average earnings in California.
-This gives us a pervictim productivity loss estimate of \$1,681,457.
+We identified medical costs and productivity losses using a national study of productivity and medical economic losses due to fatal acts of violence.28 This study finds that the estimated lifetime loss in earnings due to fatal child maltreatment was \$1,005,650 in 2000.
+This per victim cost was adjusted to the present value and then to the increased average earnings in California.29

 In addition, the study estimates one-time healthcare costs for victims of fatal child maltreatment to be \$11,300.
-The national value was first adjusted to present value and then to the cost of healthcare in California.
-This gave us an estimated increase in healthcare costs per victim in California of \$16,234 per year.
+The national value was first adjusted to present value and then to the cost of healthcare in California.30